 - Minimal/monochrome doesn’t mean two seams and the designer is done.
-Look for structured pieces that are well tailored, which give a piece details without fussiness.
+Look for structured pieces that are well-tailored, which gives a piece details without fussiness.

-- Making a bold color choice can turn a boring piece into something special.
+- Making a bold color choice can transform an uninspiring piece into something special.

 “It girl” Alexa Chung does a wonderful job of wearing minimalism fashion without looking the least bit boring.
 Notice that she paired her simple sweater dress with a masculine hat, but then a throw-back-overtly-feminine bag, and modern shoes.
 Mixing accessories can elevate boring to bold.